 Q: Where is the MCC Metro Baguio chapel located?

-A: The MCC Metro Baguio is a "home church" - a small congregation that still doesn’t have any physical “chapel” or office yet.
+A: The MCC Metro Baguio is a "home church" - a small congregation that still doesn?t have any physical ?chapel? or office yet.
 We hold our services in homes, parks, restaurants and garages.
-For wedding ceremonies, we use our member’s humble living rooms for free.
-Should you need to personally see us, get in touch with the members, please email us (firstname.lastname@example.org) and we’d be glad to meet you somewhere convenient.
+Currently, we are holding regular worship service every Saturday at the Rainbow Bar, 4th Floor, NRC Building, Abanao St, at the top of PNB Abanao) For wedding ceremonies, we use our member?s humble living rooms for free.
+Should you need to personally see us, get in touch with the members, please email us ([email protected]) and we?d be glad to meet you somewhere convenient.

 Q: Can we get to change our last names after the Holy Union?

 A: You can change your last name at anytime (even without a Holy Union) on Facebook.
 But to do this legally, you would need to go to the court, not at MCC.
 After the holy union, both partners shall maintain their respective last names.